Mount Elbrus - South Route - Russia

 We provide full support prior to the trip for your visa application and flight process, and we ensure that you will be met and picked up in Mineralnye Vody for the journey to the mountain.
 Our staff in Russia have many years of experience working with foreign groups and in 13 years we have never had to cancel a trip.

-We provide financial protection for your money through our membership of the Association of Independent Tour Operators.
+We provide financial protection for your money through our membership of the Association of Independent Tour Operators and a bond provided through the Association of Bonded Tour Operators (ABTOT).

 - Thermal base layer